laravel/docs/requests.md

 If you would like to disable this behavior, you may remove the two middleware from your application's middleware stack by removing them from the `$middleware` property of your `App\Http\Kernel` class.

+> {tip} If you only want to disable this behavior for part of your application, you can register the `TrimStrings::skipWhen` callback in the `boot` method of your application's `App\Providers\AppServiceProvider` class.

 <a name="files"></a>
 ## Files